pullmore/dotfiles/README.md

 # dotfiles
-The dotfiles for Pullmore's desktop environment..
+The dotfiles for Pullmore's desktop environment and workspace.